5 Best Milk Bath Recipes For Bright, Soft, And Glowing Skin

 Coconut Milk: Coconut milk is obtained from pressing grated coconut flesh.
 While coconut oil is known for its moisturizing properties, coconut milk is equally effective for the skin.
 The phenolic compounds in coconut milk may protect skin against oxidative damage and help slow down skin aging (4).

 Almond Milk: Almond milk is obtained from pressed whole almonds.
-Almond skin is rich in flavonoids that have antimicrobial properties (7).
+Almond skin is rich in flavonoidsi XA group of polyphenolic compounds that occur naturally in plant-based foods rich in antioxidant properties. that have antimicrobial properties (7).
 The milk could also be a good alternative to those allergic to cow milk.

 Goat Milk: Goat milk and cow milk are similar in composition.
 Goat milk, too, helps nourish and hydrate the skin.
 However, if you are allergic to cow milk, you may want to avoid goat milk as well (8).